-Thru-hull Location: The system must be connected to a dedicated 3/4'' (1.91 cm) to 1'' (2.5 cm) forward-facing scoop-type intake thru-hull and seacock.
+Thru-hull Location: The system must be connected to a dedicated 1/2" to 3/4" forward facing scoop-type intake thru-hull and seacock.

-Install the thru-hull intake as far below the waterline and as close to centerline as possible to prevent air or contamination from entering the system.
-Do not install the intake close to, or downstream of a head discharge, keel, stabilizer fins, or other underwater fixtures.
+Install the thru-hull intake as far below the waterline and as close to centerline as possible to avoid contamination and air entering the system.
+Do not install the intake close to, or downstream of, a head discharge, behind the keel, stabilizer fins, or other underwater fixtures.

-Thru-hulls near the bow are susceptible to air intake in rough conditions.
-Sharing a thru-hull can cause flow restrictions, intake of air bubbles or contaminants, and will void the warranty.
-For racing boats and high speed boats traveling above 15 knots, a retractable, snorkel-type thru-hull fitting is preferred because it picks up water away from the hull.
+Thru-hulls in the bow area are susceptible to air intake in rough conditions.
+Sharing a thru-hull can introduce unforeseen problems such as intermittent flow restrictions, air bubbles, contaminants, and will void the warranty.
+For racing boats and high speed boats traveling above 15 knots, a retractable snorkel-type thru-hull fitting is preferred because it picks up water away from the hull.

-The brine discharge thru-hull should be above the waterline, along or just above the boot stripe, to minimize water lift and back pressure.
+The brine discharge thru-hull should be mounted above the waterline, along or just above the boot stripe, to minimize water lift and back pressure.